dencreative/feature-toggle/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/charlgottschalk/feature-toggle.svg?style=flat-square)](https://packagist.org/packages/charlgottschalk/feature-toggle)

 Feature toggling is a coding strategy used along with source control to make it easier to continuously integrate and deploy.
-The idea of the toggles essentially prevents sections of code from executing if a feature disabled.
+The idea of the toggles essentially prevents sections of code from executing if a feature is disabled.

 ---